 A Program with Breadth

 Bolstered by state-of-the-art technology and resources, students are stretched not only academically, but in the art studios, the music rooms, on stage, on the playing fields and in their service to the community.
-A comprehensive selection of electives, curricular and co-curricular sports, art programs, 25 clubs and activities and more, enable students to discover a broad range of opportunities and achievement.
+A comprehensive selection of electives, curricular and co-curricular sports, art programs, over 40 clubs and activities and more, enable students to discover a broad range of opportunities and achievement.

 On to College